jesseraypaulsen/nodecards/README.md

   If your project has a lot of features, consider adding a "Features" section and listing them here.
 - sections
   - title
-  - description - The quality of a README description often differentiates a good project   from a bad project.
-A good one takes advantage of the opportunity to explain and showcase:
+  - description - A good README explains and showcases:
     - What your application does,
     - Why you used the technologies you used,
     - Some of the challenges you faced and features you hope to implement in the future.